 USM Anywhere automatically discovers users in your environment with the user discovery jobs you have configured.
-See Managing User Discovery Jobs in the Scheduler to learn about these jobs and how to configure them.
+See Scheduling User Discovery Jobs from the Job Scheduler Page to learn about these jobs and how to configure them.

 Users Discovered in Your Environment

 USM Anywhere uses the user discovery jobs you have configured to extract and maintain an updated list of the users who are active in your environment.
 User accounts are discovered and matched by comparing specific fields from your environment, that differ between user authentication mechanisms.
 This means that the fields USM Anywhere uses to detect and resolve discovered users in Amazon Web Services (AWS) will differ from the fields used in Google Cloud Platform (GCP) or Okta.
 The following table outlines which fields are used in each user source.

 SOURCE_USERNAME and SOURCE_NTDOMAIN

 To see a list of the users active in your environment and their accounts

 All of your discovered users are listed here.